Ausangate Trek 6 Days, Vidal Expeditions

 Faqs

-PREPARING FOR YOUR AUSANGATE 6 DAY TREK
+PREPARING FOR YOUR EXTENDED AUSANGATE TREK 6 DAYS

 At Vidal Expeditions, we try to make the booking system as easy as possible for you.
 Once you decide to do this trek, we will send you a booking form where you need to complete all the required details that are important to book your tickets.
 We need a previous deposit of 50% per person.
 As soon as you pay it, we immediately book a spot for this tour.
 Once we are done with it, we will send you your invoice and a confirmation form that all the booking processes have been satisfactorily set up.